 Following meeting extensive administrative and resource development challenges, the technology was constructed in late 2013 and operated for approximately a year and a half.
 The treated water was tested for water quality levels while the remaining water was flushed into the sewer and in fall 2014, the system was granted approval in principle to operate by the Ministry of Health .

 Once the technology proved that it met water quality standards, there was no need to continue to operate the system as the objective of the pilot had been achieved.
-The system was shut down with the intention of reinstating the technology at such time that the site will become operable. (see Next Steps)
+The system was shut down with the intention of reinstating the technology were the site to become operable.

 Passive Aerated Biological Filter (PABF)